‘The Young And The Restless’ Spoilers: J.T. Is Back!

 — Young & The Restless (@YRInsider) February 20, 2019

-With J.T. back in town, though, there’s a distinct possibility that he’s not actually dead at all, which would mean no murder charges for anything, but there very likely could’ve been some other crimes committed throughout the months-long coverup.
+With J.T. back in town, though, there’s a distinct possibility that he’s not actually dead at all — which would mean no murder charges whatsoever.
+There likely could have been some other crimes committed throughout the months-long cover-up, however.

-On today’s show, in preparation for the possibility of years in prison for murdering J.T., Nikki Newman wrote a letter to her grandchildren so that they would know all about her — both the good and the bad.
-The episode celebrated Scott’s 40 years on Y&R. However, with J.T. back in the picture (supposedly), then Nikki could end up getting off scot-free.
+On today’s show — in preparation for the possibility of years in prison for murdering J.T. — Nikki Newman wrote a letter to her grandchildren, so that they would know all about her, both the good and the bad.
+The episode celebrated Scott’s 40 years on Y&R. However, with J.T. reportedly back in the picture, Nikki could end up getting off scot-free.

-Fans have long wondered if J.T. really died that night considering when the Fab Four went to dig up his body in Chancellor Park, it wasn’t there.
-Since then, nobody has ‘fessed up to knowing where J.T.’s body is, and even the characters believe he might not actually be dead.
+Fans have long wondered if J.T. really died that night, considering when the Fab Four went to dig up his body in Chancellor Park, it wasn’t there.
+Since then, nobody has confessed to knowing where J.T.’s body is — and even the characters believe he might not actually be dead.
 For a while, Nick impersonated J.T., and he really scared the four women involved in J.T.’s disappearance.

-Perhaps somehow Paul (Doug Davidson) and J.T. cooked up this entire thing as part of the original investigation into Victor (Eric Braeden), which is what brought J.T. back to Genoa City in the first place in 2017.
+Perhaps Paul (Doug Davidson) and J.T. cooked up this entire thing as part of the original investigation into Victor (Eric Braeden), which is what brought J.T. back to Genoa City in the first place in 2017.
 The only thing that doesn’t fit well is J.T.’s abusive behavior towards Victoria.

 Of his reappearance on set, Luckinbill told Soap Opera Digest, “It’s always great to come home and visit my Y&R family.
 Stay Tuned!”